Breezelled/Breezelled/README.md

 I'm:

-- a student @ UNSW CSE with High Distinction WAM
+- a student @ CRUISE - UNSW

 - a competitive programming contestant

-- a friendly and reliable communicator
+- a collaborative communicator

-- a problem solver and decision maker

-- an enthusiast of new technologies
+- a new technology enthusiast

 - a machine learning researcher

 - a fullstack software engineer

-- a self-driven quick learner
+- a self-motivated problem solver

 <br/>